danjbrown/jwt-auth/README.md

 Create a GET request to http://localhost:8080/user passing the token copied above in the header parameter Authorization with type Bearer: ```Bearer <copied_token>```

-You should see a JSON response like this, or an error message:
+The response body should contain JSON like this, or an error message:

 ```
   {